220110-Java-React-Enterprise/Curriculum-Notes/notes/misc/revature-training.md

 There will be a total of 4 projects you will all work on.
 We will start with Project 0, or P0, in week 1.
 P1, P2, and P3 will all be group projects.
 I will provide a document with very explicit requirements for P0-P2, and the CoE team will provide detailed requirements for the capstone project, P3.

 Each project will be acompanied by a showcase, where everyone shows off their work.
 P3 will be a big presentation involving everyone, and there may be hundreds of attendees from Revature and beyond to see your work.

+# Panels
+Some time after week 8 you will be required to take "panels".
+Named for the style of the exam, a panel of experts would ask you technical and interview questions to test your knowlege and readiness for real interviews.
+Recently the panels have taken a new form, an online assessment.
+This represents the final exam, you'll learn more as the time approaches.

+# 1-on-1's
+During unstructured time I will frequently be conducting 1-on-1 meetings with you and your peers.
+If you don't hear from me about setting up such a meeting, do not worry.
+These meetings are often used to discuss your individual progress, and if I don't reach out to you it just means I don't feel the need to discuss it (as in: you're doing great and I just don't have the time to tell you that).
+If for any reason you would like to discuss anything at all with me in a private setting, please feel free to reach out and we will schedule a 1-on-1.
+These can be time consuming, but I will make every effort to conduct any and all private meetings in a timely manner.
+It may mean we have to have our 1-on-1 during lunch or a break, but rest assured I'll give you the opportunity to make up that lost break time.